-Long-term evergreen keywords are relevant all the time, despite having a slight fluctuation in search volume.
+Long-term, evergreen content targets keywords that are relevant all the time, despite having a slight fluctuation in search volume.
 For example, a keyword of this nature is relevant the minute you publish something and will remain so for years to come.
 These keywords provide you with consistent viewership, though, not necessarily explosive views on your website.

 SEO marketers use this type of keyword to target a specific item or content that a consumer is looking for.
 They often have moderate competition and a decent click-through rate.
 This means that while your website may receive good traffic, it may not receive the highest viewership compared to other keywords.
 Because of the stronger opportunity broad-match keywords provide compared to general keywords, they’re more highly used for good performance.

 Related reading: Keyword Gap Analysis Tools for Planning Your Strategy

 The SEO strategy you use is highly dependent on your target audience and your industry.
 Therefore, businesses need to optimize their SEO strategy to fit the needs of their individual company.
 This ensures the content reaches the right audience.
 Despite these specifications, there are some steps you can take to ensure you’re on the right track when building an SEO strategy.
 Here’s a 16-step, in-depth process to help you create an effective SEO strategy for any business: